sanghoon-kang/house_visiting-C/README.md

 # Contextual House-Visiting Task

-Adapted from Gera et al. (2019)'s task.
+Modified from Gera et al. (2019)'s task.

 Some required files, including the movie file for the filler task, are too large for github.
 Please contact me at young950814@snu.ac.kr to acquire additional files.